 No one likes to think about getting older.
 For many, the idea of aging brings up images of people who are frail or sick.
-While the fountain of youth doesn’t exist, there are things you can do to protect your body and mind as you age.
+While the fountain of youth doesn’t exist, there are some healthy aging tips to protect your body and mind.

 Never Miss a Beat!

 As you get older, it’s common for new aches and pains to emerge.
 Your skin starts to wrinkle and change.
 And your memory and reaction times aren’t as sharp as they once were.